-To touch another brings with it a massive chemistry of connection.
-When you touch someone on a friendship level you enforce your verbal recognition.
+To touch another brings with it a colossal chemistry of connection.
+When you contact someone on a friendship level, you enforce your verbal recognition.
 A shoulder tap, handshake, pat or cuddle heightens the mechanical acceptance of joy.
 To touch a new person tends to open up a vulnerable path, and a sense of security is instantly opened up.
-To touch a loved one, such as family or your partner is a powerful act and brings with it all emotional experiences.
+To touch a loved one, such as a family member or your partner; is a powerful act and brings with it all emotional experiences.

-A touch used accurately in the correct circumstances can open up or defuse a situation.
-The key is to know when to use it.
-This can be achieved through what information you’re visually attaining.
+A touch used accurately in the right circumstances can open up or defuse a situation.
+The key is to know when to use it while extracting the information you’re visually attaining.

 Taste and Smell

 Science has taught us that your taste is linked in with your sense of smell.
 You taste your sense of smell.
 These senses tell us information without us being aware of it.
 They signal danger and stress and make us remember locations, or tell us when someone with a distinctive smell is close.
 Odours can also make us feel relaxed, feel funny or be disgusted.
 The taste and smell of mint can make you feel more confident as you know other people you talk too will be picking up on the same pleasant vapours.

 You can also find a partner through smell.
 You won’t pick up on it at first, but if you make a connection with the opposite sex and exchange in conversation, you instantly know if they are a match.
 Especially if you are picky about your partner selection.
 Their body odour will tell you in detail if your genes will mix well and create strong offspring.